coralproject/cay/README.md

 #### Code of conduct
-Please be civil when discussing contributions to the Trust front end code and the Coral Project.
+Please be civil when discussing contributions to the Cay front end code and the Coral Project.
 If in doubt, please consult our [Code of Conduct](https://the-coral-project.gitbooks.io/coral-bible/content/codeofconduct.html)

 ## TODO:
 - link to arch diagram